pyranid/pyranid/README.md

   """, Employee.class, "mark@revetware.com");
 ```

-Pyranid will always invoke the canonical constructor for `Record` types.
+By default, Pyranid will invoke the canonical constructor for `Record` types.

 ## Statements